gschool-blue-ocean/admissions-hub-19/README.md

 -  👨🏻‍🎨 🖼️ UI Manager: Rane Gray (pri), Daniel Purdy (alt)
 -  👷🏻‍♂️ 🏗️ Architecture Manager: Joe Goralczyk (pri), Jordan Carlson (alt)

 Working together as an Agile group, we worked hard to redesign this application visually and functionally per our client's needs.
-We've reworked the authentication system that correctly stores hashed passwords in the database and keeps the user logged in, a dashboard with an interactive table element that allows for tracking prospective stuents, and an interview page that implements a usable coding space to collaborate between admissions personnel and students.
+We refactored authentication to add protected routes and JSON Web Tokens (JWT) along with hashed password storage, a dashboard with an interactive table element that allows for tracking prospective stuents, and an interview page that implements a usable coding space to collaborate between admissions personnel and students.

 - Components each member worked on.
   - Chris - testing, authentication